 - A 500-foot channel width and a secured, dedicated 1,200-acre single-terminal container facility

-- 1.4 million square feet of covered storage, including 722,000 square feet of cold storage off terminal
+- 1.2 million square feet of covered storage on-terminal, 53 million square feet in industrial/warehouse space off terminal,

 - Handles RoRo, breakbulk, containers, heavy-lift and project cargo